-Kim et al. 2005 found near infrared alone caused wrinkles in hairless mice.
-Since then it has been demonstrated and confirmed that near infrared (IR-A) causes production of reactive oxygen species (ROS) in human dermal fibroblasts.
+Kim et al. 2005 found near infrared caused wrinkles in hairless mice.
+Since then it has been demonstrated and confirmed that near infrared (IR-A) causes production of reactive oxygen species (ROS) in human dermal fibroblasts, which cause skin aging.
 Fibroblasts are cells in the dermis layer of the skin which produce collagen and the extracellular matrix.
 Healthy collagen gives skin its structure and youthful appearance.
 These ROS cause harm on their own, but they also trigger increased gene expression of matrix metalloproteinase-1 (MMP-1) in the skin (Schieke et al., 2002; Kim et al., 2006; Schroeder et al, 2007; Buechner et al., 2008; Cho et al., 2008; Schroeder et al, 2008; Calles et al, 2010; Costa et al., 2015).
 This is a major factor in skin aging because the MMP-1 enzyme degrades type-1 and type-3 collagen as well as elastic fibers (Krutmann 2011 ßSkin Aging in Nutrition for Healthy Skin (book)first reference in Costa 2015).

 Near Infrared Sauna Dangers: Oxidative Stress and ROS

 Reactive oxygen species (ROS), such as super oxide (02-), cause damage and need to be detoxified out of the body.
 This means that they consume some of your body’s supply of antioxidants leaving you more vulnerable to harm from other toxins.

-Schroeder 2007 specifically found that IR-A led to generation of super oxide (02-) originating in the mitochondria of human fibroblasts, leading to MMP-1 expression.
+Schroeder 2007 specifically found that near infrared led to generation of super oxide (02-) originating in the mitochondria of human fibroblasts, leading to MMP-1 expression.
 It also leads to increased oxidized glutathione (glutathione is an antioxidant — oxidized glutathione is the form it has after it is “spent”).
 Schroeder 2008 also found a reduction in antioxidants in the skin after near infrared exposure.
 Costa 2015 found that after near infrared exposure there was a significant reduction in catalase and superoxide dismutase, both enzymes that protect against ROS.
-Darvin et al. 2010, concluded “Hereby, it has to be considered that IRA irradiation is used only in cases of lesions and injury, i.e., infrequently.”
-Their point being that due to the production of free radicals, habitual IR-A exposure, as you would have in a near infrared sauna, is to be avoided.
+Darvin et al. 2010, concluded “Hereby, it has to be considered that IRA irradiation (near infrared) is used only in cases of lesions and injury, i.e., infrequently.”
+Their point being that due to the production of free radicals, habitual near infrared exposure, as you would have in a near infrared sauna, is to be avoided.